 See Related: Best Posters on Saving Earth

-A lot of conservation organizations work to save the black rhinos from going extinct.
+A lot of conservation organizations work to save the rhinos from going extinct.

 Their work includes; translocating rhinos from unsafe areas to safer areas, reintroducing captivity-born rhinos to the wild, teaching local communities about how they can benefit from conservation, stopping poaching, and decreasing rhino horns’ demand creating awareness around the globe.